janko/image_processing/doc/vips.md

 By default the original format is retained when writing the image to a file.
 If the source file doesn't have a file extension, the format will default to JPEG.

-Note: GIF support in ImageProcessing::Vips is limited.
+NOTE: GIF support in ImageProcessing::Vips is limited.
 You can read GIF files (and convert them to other formats), but you can't save GIF files.
 If you need full GIF support, we recommend using `ImageProcessing::MiniMagick` instead.